Quantum Mechanics in symmetry language: Dynamics, decoherence and classicality in symmetry description

 \subsection{Decoherence and classical behaviour}

-We discussed decoherence in the framework of measurement in Sec. \ref{sec:measure}.
-However, a number of unclear issues are raised in the literature.
-They can be summarized as the followings~\cite{qmphil,decohererev2,decohererev3}: {\alph{enumi}} \begin{enumerate} \item Interference is only partially removed by decoherence. \item Decoherence needs open systems, thus cannot be applied to the Universe as a whole. \item How does the separation of system and environment influence the state to which a system decohere ? \item Decoherence in relativistic quantum field theory. \end {enumerate} To these criticisms we must add the ambiguity of pointer basis which we discussed its explanation in symmetry description in Sec. \ref{sec:measure}.
-We have also addressed system-environment separation in symmetry view and have argued that separability is always an approximation and the presence of anisotropies at all scales in the Universe and nonlocality of quantum systems make decoherence a natural and omnipresent phenomenon.
-Here we concentrate on the rest of raised issues and discuss how symmetry description may help to understand them.
+We discussed decoherence in the framework of measurement in Sec. \ref{sec:measure} and argued that it is a proper replacement for collapse.
+However, a number of issues about decoherence are raised in the literature.
+They can be summarized as the followings~\cite{qmphil,decohererev2,decohererev3}: {\alph{enumi}} \begin{enumerate} \item Interference is only partially removed by decoherence. \item Decoherence needs open systems.
+Thus, it cannot be applied to the Universe as a whole. \item In many quantum phenomena the division into system an environment is somehow arbitrary.
+In these cases how does this arbitrary separation influence the state to which the system decohere ? \item Decoherence in relativistic quantum field theory. \end {enumerate} To these criticisms we must add the ambiguity of pointer basis which we discussed in Sec. \ref{sec:measure}.
+We also addressed system-environment separation.
+Here we concentrate on the remaining issues and discuss how symmetry description may help to understand them.